MiddletonCommunityVoice/services-list/content/gp-surgeries/clough-street-surgery.md

 *Closed Sat and Sun*

 ## Out of hours Services
-- 7 day access Mon to Fri 6.30pm to 9pm
-- 7 day access Sat  8am to 6pm
+- Use the 7 day access service.
-- 7 day access Sun 10am til 1pm
+- See 7 day access in this directory
 - Dial 111 for advice
 - Via BARDOC
 - Use Walk in Centres